django-files/web-extension/README.md

 1. Go to the latest release: https://github.com/django-files/chrome-extension/releases/latest
 2. Click on `Assets` to Expand then click on `Source code (zip)` to download.
-3. Unzip the archive and note the full location of where you extracted it.
+3. Unzip the archive and place the folder where it must remain and note its location for later.
 4. Open chrome, click the `3 dots` in the top right, click `Extensions`, click `Manage Extensions`.
 5. In the top right, click `Developer Mode` then on the top left click `Load unpacked`.
 6. Navigate to the folder you extracted in step #3 then click `Select Folder`.